searchpioneer/lingua-dotnet/README.md

 It does not need a connection to any external API or service either.
 Once the library has been downloaded, it can be used completely offline.

-## 3. Which languages are supported?
+## Which languages are supported?

 Compared to other language detection libraries, *Lingua's* focus is on *quality over quantity*, that is, getting detection right for a small set of languages first before adding new ones.
-Currently, the following 75 languages are supported:
+Currently, the following 79 languages are supported:

 - A
   - Afrikaans
   - Albanian
+  - Amharic
   - Arabic
   - Armenian
   - Azerbaijani